Orlando Child Support Lawyer

 Jacobs Law Firm: Orlando Child Support Lawyer

 Florida’s child support Statute also provides that the payment of child support is based on many factors.
 Proving how much is owed by both parties (remember that child support is mutually calculated) is based on statutory factors that your Orlando child support lawyer can help prove in discovery and in court.
+Alimony and child support are often calculated separately despite their obvious impact on each other.
+Paternity cases do not involve alimony.

 Jonathan Jacobs is a divorce lawyer in Orlando FL.